kcmvp/dvo/cmd/gob/xql/type_mapping.md

 | `time.Time` | `TIMESTAMP WITH TIME ZONE` | `DATETIME`         | `TEXT`              | SQLite stores as an ISO-8601 string.                               |
 | `[]byte`    | `BYTEA`                    | `BLOB`             | `BLOB`              |                                                                    |

+---

+## TODO
+### Customized data types
+- We should update `FieldType` in `constraint/constraint.go` to support a wider range of types.
+The current definition is too restrictive and does not handle custom string-based enums, slices (`[]string`, `[]byte`), or maps.
+By using `~string`, we can support any type with an underlying string type, and by adding slice and map types, we can correctly generate fields for more complex entities.